3 The manufacturer's submissions

 3.19

 In response to the appraisal consultation document issued in July 2010 in which the committee was minded not to recommend aripiprazole for the treatment of schizophrenia in people aged 15 to 17 years, the manufacturer was asked to submit further clinical data to incorporate into an updated indirect comparison.
-Data from two additional RCTs were provided, one comparing quetiapine with placebo (Findling et al. 2008) and the other comparing risperidone with placebo (Haas et al. 2009).
+Data from 2 additional RCTs were provided, 1 comparing quetiapine with placebo (Findling et al. 2008) and the other comparing risperidone with placebo (Haas et al. 2009).
 Both RCTs included people aged 13 to 17 years with schizophrenia, a wider population than that defined in the decision problem (which specified an age range of 15 to 17 years).
 No studies were identified that compared amisulpride with placebo.
 Three studies were identified that compared clozapine with placebo.
-However, the manufacturer did not consider clozapine to be a main comparator and therefore deemed these three studies unsuitable for inclusion in its analysis.
+However, the manufacturer did not consider clozapine to be a main comparator and therefore deemed these 3 studies unsuitable for inclusion in its analysis.
 No clinical data on the use of aripiprazole in adolescents with learning difficulties were identified.

 3.20

 The manufacturer also reported conclusions from a systematic review of head-to-head and placebo-controlled comparisons of atypical antipsychotics in children and adolescents with psychotic and bipolar spectrum disorders (Fraguas et al. 2010).
 The systematic review found differences in mean weight gain across second-generation antipsychotics.
 Olanzapine was associated with the largest mean weight gain (3.8 to 16.2 kg) and aripiprazole was associated with the smallest (0 to 4.4 kg).
-The systematic review also reported that the greatest increase in prolactin levels occurred in people receiving risperidone (mean change from 8.3 to 49.6 ng/ml) followed by people receiving olanzapine (−1.5 to 13.7 ng/ml).
-The manufacturer also presented results from a study of children and adolescents aged 4 to 19 years that reported hyperprolactinaemia (> 25.7 ng/ml) in 84.1% of participants who received risperidone, 52.9% of those who received olanzapine, 14.4% of those who received quetiapine and 9.5% of those who received aripiprazole (Correll 2007).
+The systematic review also reported that the greatest increase in prolactin levels occurred in people receiving risperidone (mean change from 8.3 to 49.6 ng/ml) followed by people receiving olanzapine (-1.5 to 13.7 ng/ml).
+The manufacturer also presented results from a study of children and adolescents aged 4 to 19 years that reported hyperprolactinaemia (>25.7 ng/ml) in 84.1% of participants who received risperidone, 52.9% of those who received olanzapine, 14.4% of those who received quetiapine and 9.5% of those who received aripiprazole (Correll 2007).

 3.21

 The trials for each comparator all reported significant differences in PANSS total score at 6-week follow-up.
-The largest differences were reported in the trials with risperidone 1–3 mg per day (−12.7 versus placebo; p = <0.001) and risperidone 4–6 mg per day (−13.4 versus placebo; p = <0.001), followed by the trial with olanzapine 2.5–20 mg per day (−12.5 versus placebo; p = 0.005) and the trial with quetiapine 800 mg per day (−9.29 versus placebo; p = 0.009) and 400 mg per day (−8.16 versus placebo; p = 0.043).
-The smallest differences were reported in the trials with aripiprazole 10 mg per day (−5.5 versus placebo; p = 0.05) and aripiprazole 30 mg per day (−7.4 versus placebo; p = 0.007).
+The largest differences were reported in the trials with risperidone 1 to 3 mg per day (-12.7 versus placebo; p=<0.001) and risperidone 4 to 6 mg per day (-13.4 versus placebo; p=<0.001), followed by the trial with olanzapine 2.5 to 20 mg per day (-12.5 versus placebo; p=0.005) and the trial with quetiapine 800 mg per day (-9.29 versus placebo; p=0.009) and 400 mg per day (-8.16 versus placebo; p=0.043).
+The smallest differences were reported in the trials with aripiprazole 10 mg per day (-5.5 versus placebo; p=0.05) and aripiprazole 30 mg per day (-7.4 versus placebo; p=0.007).

 3.22